AMReX-Astro/Castro/Docs/source/mpi_plus_x.rst

 ===============

 Castro's compute kernels can run on GPUs and this is the preferred way to run on supercomputers with GPUs.
-At the moment, offloading is handled using CUDA and managed memory.
 The exact same compute kernels are used on GPUs as on CPUs.

 .. note::